 a) <result>, which includes a sub-element <operation-result>, a mandatory element set to either "success" or "failure" indicating success or failure of the operation.
 If the result is "failure", the <result> element may contain a <cause> sub-element set to the cause of the failure of the operation.

-<URLCC-establishment-req> element contains the following sub-elements:
+<URLLC-establishment-req> element contains the following sub-elements:

 a) <sealdd-client-identity>, a mandatory element specifying the identity of the SDDM-C.